S54 Vanos Procedure

 Pry Vanos forward off engine head.

-Insert blade between Vanos and engine head and hit blade to press in and separate Vanos from engine head (medium putty-knife & hand).
+Pry between the Vanos and the engine head at the Vanos top right and left ends using a medium putty knife.
+Then, insert the blade between the Vanos and engine head, and hit the blade to press in and separate the Vanos from the engine head (medium putty-knife & hand).

 Pry Vanos evenly rotating between each side until Vanos releases and separates from engine head.

-Install Vanos solenoid long mounting bolts at Vanos top right and left mounting holes to support Vanos on engine head (picture).
+Firstly, install the Vanos solenoid long mounting bolts into the top right and left mounting holes on the Vanos to support it on the engine head (refer to the picture).

-Disconnecting of Vanos pistons from splined shaft studs
+Finally, disconnect the Vanos pistons from the splined shaft studs.

 Cover cavities below sprockets to keep tools from falling into cavities (towels).